After over three years of living and eating out in Fuengirola, I finally narrowed down my taste buds ‘Hall of Fame’.

-Picoteo stands out with its original and creative menu, something you don’t see very often especially in Fuengirola.
+Picoteo stands out with its original and creative menu, something you don’t see very often, especially in Fuengirola.
 Yes, it also comes with a price tag – it’s more expensive than the rest of the restaurants in the area, but it at least delivers on the quality of the food.

-The seating options are fairly limited, especially on the terrace which is most popular, so booking in advance is recommended.
+The seating options are fairly limited, especially on the terrace which is the most popular, so booking in advance is recommended.
 The service in the restaurant can be quite slow, even on quiet days.

 Even though I go into a very long rant at the end of the article about how bad Chiringuito restaurants are, this one is the exception to the rule.